-*If you’re looking for information on Tony Stark’s home in ‘Avengers: Endgame’ go here (spoiler alert, you can rent the cabin and recreate the iconic final scene with your friends, but it won’t come cheap.)*
+*If you’re looking for information on Tony Stark’s home in ‘Avengers: Endgame’ go here (spoiler alert, you can rent the cabin and recreate the iconic funeral scene with your friends, but it won’t come cheap.)*

 Tony Stark’s mansion in the Iron Man movies – The Storyline

 The initial private residence of billionaire philanthropist — and everyone’s favorite superhero — Tony Stark, is a massive, futuristic mansion set on a sea-side cliff along the coast of Malibu.

 The high tech house comes with an integrated artificial intelligence system initially created to help out around the house (among other, more famous purposes) that Tony Stark named “Just a Rather Very Intelligent System”, shortened J.A.R.V.I.S., after his childhood butler Edwin Jarvis.